john-reiner/CKAD/Secrets/README.md

 # Secrets

-Like a configMap, secrets are used to store sensitve information.
+Like a configMap, secrets are used to store sensitive information.
 Secrets use the same 2 step process for implementation as a config map.
 Must specify data in an encoded format.

 ## Imperative